 2. Small Bird Bath Garden

-Now, set up a bird bath at the end of the dry bed and install two bird feeders along the creek.
-We also recommend arranging nectar feeders for hummingbirds so they can enjoy their visits to your bird garden.
+Set up a bird bath at the end and install two bird feeders along the creek.
+Add nectar feeders for hummingbirds to complete your bird-friendly garden.

 3. Countryside Flower Garden